 Targeting the right people

 The key to starting a successful campaign is to know who you want to contact and why.
 If you reach out to the right people, there is a higher possibility they will be interested in your product.
 When you send out emails to random prospects, they will consider your messages irrelevant and mark you as spam.
+You can learn more about it in this article.

 Find your market-fit